Committee on Ways & Means, U.S. House of Representatives v. U.S. Dep’t of the Treasury

 Trump and his businesses intervened in this case, arguing that these requests serve no legitimate legislative purpose and instead aim to achieve political goals.
 CAC filed an amicus curiae brief in the district court arguing that the Committee’s requests are valid and that, if accepted, Trump and his businesses’ arguments would drastically cabin the scope of Congress’s authority to investigate, thereby undermining Congress’s ability to fulfill its institutional role in our system of government.

-First, our brief describes the long history of legislative investigations in the British Parliament and early American Congresses.
+First, our brief described the long history of legislative investigations in the British Parliament and early American Congresses.
 As early as 1792, Congress asked for records from the Washington Administration as part of its investigation of a military defeat, and numerous members of Congress—including James Madison and other Framers—voted in favor of the inquiry.
 That investigation was only the first of many investigations that Congress has conducted through the years.

 Second, consistent with this long history of congressional investigations, the Supreme Court has repeatedly affirmed Congress’s broad power to investigate, and it has reiterated that the scope of that power is coextensive with the scope of Congress’s power to legislate.
 For instance, the Supreme Court has held that Congress’s power to investigate encompasses “inquiries concerning the administration of existing laws as well as proposed or possibly needed statutes” and “surveys of defects in our social, economic or political system for the purpose of enabling the Congress to remedy them.”

-Next, our brief argues that the Ways and Means Committee’s broad power to access tax information for investigatory purposes is consistent with the history of 26 U.S.C. § 6103(f)(1), the provision of federal law that authorizes it to request tax information from the Treasury Department.
+Next, our brief argued that the Ways and Means Committee’s broad power to access tax information for investigatory purposes is consistent with the history of 26 U.S.C. § 6103(f)(1), the provision of federal law that authorizes it to request tax information from the Treasury Department.
 Congress passed Section 6103 and its predecessors specifically to ensure that certain congressional committees could access return information relevant to their investigations and oversight efforts.

 September 15, 2021